Last Updated on by

 This is much more reasonable than your previous work pro set.
 It focuses on sockets, SAE and metric, and has a nice assortment of attachments and extensors.
 It also has a nice assortment of wrenches.
 The screwdriver looks comfortable, though I still think it has too many heads.
 The Allen wrenches are nicely contained, and if you’ve ever tried to keep track of a set, you know that can be a very nice option.

 I know, drill bits have nothing to do with working on cars.
-This is a good general set.
 But it has one serious advantage, and that’s the black chrome on the outside.It’s actually possible to see, even in this picture, the markings showing the size of the sockets.
 It’s my hope that more sets will go this way.
 Anyone who has a socket set can tell you that it will get dumped at least once.
 Being able to put it back together easily is a pleasure.
+Dewalt always makes quality mechanics tools.

 When all is said and done, it is the DeWalt mechanics tool set wins the day.
 Reasonable in price, it is built to last and has a few of the accessories that seasoned mechanics would consider necessities.
 Again, it’s a permanent purchase.